PrincetonUniversity/PsyNeuLink/README.md

                  modulate the input and/or output state of a mechanism

              + Learning
-                 Takes an input from objection function (Utility) and modulates params (e.g., weights) of projection execute method
+                 Takes an input from objective function (Utility) and modulates params (e.g., weights) of projection execute method
                  + Vectorial: modifies mapping projections
                  + Evaluative: modifies control projections